Meadow to market

 The fibre that doesn’t quite make the grade for yarn is kept here and used to felt soaps, stuff toys or become part of fibre art projects.
 Even the scraps can be given to the birds for their nests, so nothing is wasted.

 We sell our yarn at Wyken Vineyard Farmers’ Market, Bury St Edmunds Makers Market and also in our online shop.
 But we also keep some back to make crochet and woven accessories.
-The huacaya alpacas make beautiful DK yarn for my crochet projects and Neel uses the finer 2ply suri alpaca yarn to weave scarves and shawls.
-Our first batch of Shetland fleeces were made into a beautiful grey aran yarn.
-In the second year we created a soft grey 4ply yarn and also a laceweight Shetland yarn.
+Double knit and 4ply yarn is used for crochet and knitting projects and the finer 2ply and laceweight yarns are used to weave scarves and shawls.